-Within the collages 'Keep your head above water' is featured on Collage 5 and may represent the struggle the participant felt when attempting to adjust to their new reality.
+Within the collages 'Keep your head above water' is featured on Collage 5 and represents the struggle the participant felt when attempting to adjust to their new reality.
 This phrase can be interpreted as demonstrating the difficulty that this participant experienced when accessing support particularly when the parent is physically and emotionally adjusting to the unanticipated event.

 Collage 7 is the only collage to feature emojis to signify the range of emotions bereaved parents' experience when grieving.
 Surrounding the emojis are words which describe the feelings the participant felt on the loss of her baby.
 There is a range of emotions depicted on the collage from feeling 'initial shock' and feelings of 'despondency' to thinking 'feel-good thoughts and 'hope'.
-The participant shared she created the phrase 'wars of the mind' above the listed emotions to encompass the range of emotions she had experienced.
-From this multifaceted display of emotions, this mother told me she documented the range of feelings she experienced in her early grief journey.
+The participant created the phrase 'wars of the mind' above the listed emotions to encompass the range of emotions she had experienced.
+From this multifaceted display of emotions, it is evident shed experienced a range of feelings in her early grief journey.
 Similar to the participants who created Collages 2 and 5, this participant required time to come to terms with her loss.
 Participants needed an initial grieving period for themselves before they could connect with other parents.